atomcorp/themes/README.md

 ## How to use the themes

-This site let's you copy a theme you like (or download a json file with all of them).
+This site let's you preview and then copy a theme you like (or download a json file with all of them).

 The [official docs for Windows Terminal](https://github.com/microsoft/terminal/blob/master/doc/user-docs/UsingJsonSettings.md) seem to very thoroughly explain how to change the settings, but essentially: